mlflow/mlflow/CONTRIBUTING.md

 ### Kubernetes

-To test changes or new features to the helm charts a local cluster can be setup with scripts to save configuring your own cluster.
+To test changes to the helm charts a Kubernetes cluster is needed.
+Scripts are provided to assist with setting up a local cluster for testing.

-#### kubernetes prerequisites
+#### Kubernetes prerequisites

+The following tools are needed to set up a local Kuberentes cluster:

 - Docker runtime installed on a local machine (<https://docs.docker.com/get-docker/>)